Frequently Asked Questions and Answers

 An Affidavit of Vehicle Theft is a lengthy questionnaire furnished to a policyholder upon filing an auto, motorcycle, boat truck or other motor vehicle theft claim.
 The questionnaire encompasses questions regarding the insured, vehicle ownerships, vehicle description, vehicle condition, and damage and theft details.
 It can also include various personal and financial questions.
 The affidavit is signed, witnessed and notarized.
 Affidavit of vehicle theft is typically executed when auto, motorcycle, boat or truck theft claims are involved.

-I just received a letter from my insurance company in Florida requesting that I submit to an Examination Under Oath/Sworn Statement.
+You just received a letter from your insurance company in Florida requesting that you submit to an Examination Under Oath/Sworn Statement.
 What does this mean?

 Most insurance policies will have a provision entitling the insurance carrier to require that the insured(s) submit to an Examination Under Oath (EUO) or Sworn Statement during the carriers investigation of the claim.